Don’t Fall for These 3 COVID-19 Student Loan Forgiveness ScamsSeptember 17, 2021

 If you’ve spent any time on social media lately, you’ve likely seen these terms pop up on your feed.
 Whatever phrase people use, they’re scams; there is no such thing as CARES Act or COVID-19 loan forgiveness.
 Unfortunately, student loan scams are increasingly common as unscrupulous people prey on borrowers.

-In 2017, the Federal Trade Commission (FTC) launched Operation Game of Loans, an initiative that targeted student loan relief scams.
+In 2017, the Federal Trade Commission (FTC) launched Operation Game of Loans, an initiative that targeted student loan relief scams, such as student loan phone call and voicemail scams.
 According to the FTC’s research, student loan scammers have collected over $95 million in illegal fees.

 As the COVID-19 pandemic continues, people are especially vulnerable as they look for ways to reduce their loan payments and eliminate their student loan debt.